SocketLabs Onboarding Experience

 Dedicated integration pages – where the same resources are always accessible in context, so developers don’t need to dig through documentation or switch tools.

-This approach ensured that critical setup information was surfaced at the right time and place, helping developers move from sign-up to successful integration with minimal effort.
+This approach ensured that critical setup information was surfaced at the right time and place, helping users move from sign-up to successful integration with minimal effort.

 Challenge: